Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 Another example.

-If you still don’t know how to customize your blog header, you can also write a blog post about it after learning how to do so.
+If you still don’t know how to customize your blog header, you can also write a blog post about it after learning how to do it.

 If you are new to WordPress, you should be thankful because there are so many blog post ideas you can write.

-Record Your Blog Post Ideas into an Editorial Calendar
+Record Your Blog Post Ideas into a Spreadsheet File

 Designing Your Blog